Israel's Netanyahu says would put peace deal to referendum

 “No one thinks we are near a historic agreement.
 But any historic agreement will need national legitimacy,” the Israeli official said.

-“Basically what they say is that the Arab peace initiative is not something which is take-it-or-leave-it but it is negotiable,” Livni told reporters after meeting Ban in New York.
-“This is ... a good message.”

-The 2002 proposal offered full Arab recognition of Israel if it gave up land seized in 1967 and accepted a “just solution” for Palestinian refugees.

-The Palestinians have said that they would hold a referendum on any eventual accord, with no guarantees that their diverse electorate, including the far-flung refugee population, would accept the likely compromises needed to seal a deal.
+The Palestinians have also said that they would hold a referendum on an eventual accord, with no guarantees that their diverse electorate, including the far-flung refugee population, would accept the likely compromises needed to seal a deal.

 Moves are under way in parliament to expand that law to include the West Bank, which has not been annexed and is under Israeli military occupation.